Live DMA collects data in order to analyze the situation of live music venues and clubs in Europe.

 Since March 2020, most of the 2,600 live music venues and clubs represented by Live DMA and its members in 16 European countries are in survival mode.
 Due to government regulations, music venues and clubs had to cancel or reschedule all their events.
 Due to the current restrictions, apart from small concerts and non-musical events, organizing concerts for larger audiences and club nights is still not possible at this moment.

 This short report gives an overview on the impact of Covid-19 on 2,600 live music venues and clubs represented by Live DMA and its members.
-It includes key numbers on number of events, artist performances, audience visits, and loss of income in 2020.
+It includes key numbers on number of events, artist performances, audience visits, and loss of income in 2020 and 2021 compared to 2019.
 The report also explains how venues and clubs are affected in regards of their business models.

 Survey Report – Data 2017